 Every so often, a recording comes along that takes the listener completely by surprise, inspiring repeated listening and an eagerness to fully appreciate the character, nuance, and power contained within.
 Such was the case a few weeks ago when I dusted off an old vinyl LP I had recently acquired from our collection and first heard County Records' original recording of the Russell Family from Carroll County, Virginia.

 Featuring an old time ensemble of mountain dulcimer, guitar, and baritone ukulele performing localized renditions of standard regional dance tunes, this recording represents a departure from my usual diet of fiddle and banjo-led string bands and song-oriented bluegrass groups.
-I approached this album with a healthy sense of curiosity that was in part inspired by the black and white cover photo picturing the family sitting with their instruments next to an old shed in a scene that could have been set in 1872 as easily as 1972, when this album was actually recorded.
+I approached this album with a healthy sense of curiosity that was in part inspired by the black and white cover photo picturing the family sitting with their instruments next to an old shed in a scene that could have been set in 1872 rather than 1972, when this album was originally released as County Records 734.
 Considering that many of the recordings of heritage music traditions issued after the Folk Revival of 1960s featured older-generation musicians keeping old traditions alive, the relative ages of the pictured family members also piqued my curiosity as the image of the family on the album cover features one seasoned adult and two children, with the lead instrument in the hands of the youngest and smallest member.
 I'll also admit that I had some initial trepidation regarding the inclusion of the baritone ukulele - an instrument that is not common to string band music of Southwest Virginia.

 Any doubts that I may have had regarding the instrumentation or ages of the musicians were put to rest as the opening notes of a driving rendition of "Ebenezer" sounded through my speakers.
 The more I listened, the more impressed and infatuated I became.
 The music is powerful, nuanced, dance music that defies both the simple instrumentation and low average age of the performers.
 Although the tunes are more or less standard regional melodies, each one is made distinctive and delivered with a consistency and sureness of style that only comes from a lifestyle centered around this kind of communal music making.